Fact file - 2014 entry

 Required subjects: academic subjects preferred; candidates with at least one A level in a science (which includes A level psychology) will be asked to attain AAB or equivalent.
 Candidates without a science A level may be asked to achieve AAA.
 General studies and critical thinking not accepted.
-Also grade B in GCSE maths.
+Also grade B in GCSE English and maths.

 IB score: 36-34 (with at least 6,6,5 at Higher Level)

 Available part time: no

 Course places: 202

 This course aims to provide you with a well-rounded education in the principles of psychology.
 It is intellectually challenging and coherent, and benefits from the strong research ethos of the School.
 The teaching programme provides a solid understanding of psychological theories and concepts, and the knowledge, analytical tools and skills needed to assess and conduct empirical research.